stefco/geco_stat/docs/useful_links.rst

 ---------------------------------------------

 * `How to structure the directories in your python package`_.
+* `How to give everything in your project the same version and release numbers`_, from Read The Docs documentation (via Sphinx) to the module API and the PyPI distribution version.
 * `Quick and dirty intro`_ to PyPI.
 * `Comprehensive list`_ of ``list_classifiers`` used to describe your package.
 * `Official guide`_ to getting started with PyPI packaging and distribution.